Past, Current, and Future Exhibitions

 Composer and Pianist, Margin Alexander, Performs to Alisa E. Clark's Painting, "Funny Little Birds"

-Performance Filmed from the South Oxford Theater in Brooklyn, NY
+Performance Filmed from the South Oxford Theater in Brooklyn, NY in 2022

 The entire Performance features several artist’s works combined with Margin Alexander’s musical compositions.
 It will be projected outside, at a future date, for the NYC community to experience.